 United Lithium Announces Closing of $7 Million Private Placement and Appoints Lithium Industry Expert Iain Scarr to Board of Directors

-VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- United Lithium Corp.
-(CSE: ULTH; OTC: ULTHF; FWB: 0ULA) (“ULTH” or the “Company”) has completed its previously announced non-brokered private placement (the “Offering”), and has issued 50,000,000 units (each, a “Unit”) of the Company at a price of $0.14 per Unit for gross proceeds of C$7,000,000.
-Each Unit is comprised of one common share (“Share”) and one Share purchase warrant entitling the holder to acquire one additional Share at a price of C$0.25 until March 6, 2025.
-The Company intends to use the net proceeds raised from the Offering for exploration of the Company’s properties and for general working capital.
+VANCOUVER, British Columbia, March 06, 2023 (GLOBE NEWSWIRE) -- United Lithium Corp. ((CSE: ULTH,ULTHF FWB: 0ULA)) ("ULTH" or the "Company") has completed its previously announced non-brokered private placement (the "Offering"), and has issued 50,000,000 units (each, a "Unit") of the Company at a price of $0.14 per Unit for gross proceeds of C$7,000,000.
+Each Unit is comprised of one common share ("Share") and one Share purchase warrant entitling the holder to acquire one additional Share at a price of C$0.25 until March 6, 2025.
+The Company intends to use the net proceeds raised from the Offering for exploration of the Company's properties and for general working capital.

 All securities issued in the Offering are subject to restrictions on resale until July 7, 2023, in accordance with applicable securities laws.
 No finders' fees or commissions were paid in connection with completion of the Offering.